How to Celebrate Success at Work

 Tips About How to Celebrate Success as an Individual and as a Team

-Consciously, you know that you need to celebrate success at work and in your personal life, too.
-Celebration breeds more success and adds to the innate joy you experience when you take note of your accomplishments in the workplace.
+Consciously, you know that you need to celebrate success at work.
+Celebration breeds more success and adds to the satisfaction you experience when you take note of your accomplishments in the workplace.

 For example, when a baby learns to walk, everyone gathers around and claps and cheers for every step the baby takes—even when half of them result in the baby plopping to the floor.
 People celebrate the steps and the baby's drive to try again.
 You expect a lot of failure in the process, but that doesn’t stop the celebration of every success along the way.

 But, somewhere along the line, people begin to forget to celebrate success.
-Or maybe they don’t forget—maybe they actively choose not to celebrate success because it seems silly or unnecessary, or the success isn’t big enough—so they don’t celebrate.
+Or maybe they don’t forget—maybe they actively choose not to celebrate success because it seems silly or unnecessary, or the success isn’t big enough.

 When you land the $3 million contract, of course, you celebrate.
 But, what about the $300 one time customer?
 And what about getting the weekly report done early?